onderguler35/Portfolio-CSS-Challenge/README.md

 I will add to his portfolio as I learn new technologies and skills.

 ## Usage
-Please click the link to go to [Github Page](https://onderguler35.github.io/Portfolio-CSS-Challenge/)
+Please click the link to go to [deployed page](https://onderguler35.github.io/Portfolio-CSS-Challenge/)
 To check my other development projects please visit my [Github](https://github.com/onderguler35)
 If you would like to contact me please do not hesitate to [send and email](mailto:onder5@hotmail.com)